wushaobo/srs-docker/README.md

 docker-compose -f samples/compose.srs-http-flv.yml up -d srs
 ```

+Then, your inbound RTMP stream could be pushed to the 1935 port of srs container (or 21935 port of the docker host),

+e.g, push stream to `rtmp://10.66.66.66:21935/app_name/stream_name` with OBS

-Then, your inbound RTMP stream could be pushed to the 1935 port of srs container (or 21935 port of the docker host), and the outbound http flv stream could be pulled from the 8080 port of srs container (or 28080 port of the docker host).
+and the outbound http flv stream could be pulled from the 8080 port of srs container (or 28080 port of the docker host).

+e.g, watch live on `http://10.66.66.66:28080/app_name/stream_name.flv` with VLC player

 ### How to extend it
 The SRS source includes many config files as samples, but you usually need to customize one config for your exclusive requirement.